shunnosukeota/pretwe/README.md

 ## Overview

+You can check out the app on http://pretwe-app.herokuapp.com  or http://pretwe.online

 This app is for sharing gifts you have received and gifts you have givven.

 When you give someone a gift, you can refer to the actual posted gift.